 Bell can be up to 12 inches wide, about the size of a dinner plate.

 Temperate and tropical oceans worldwide; near the surface of shallow bays and harbors

 In the past, jelly populations were kept in check by predators like sea turtles and jelly-eating fish.
-Due to the reduction of their predators, jelly populations are growing at alarming rates.
+Due to the reduction of these predators, jelly populations are growing at alarming rates.

-Sea turtles and other jelly-eating animals, such as tuna, sunfish, butterfish, and spiny dogfish, keep the jelly populations in balance.
+Sea turtles and other jelly-eating animals such as tuna, sunfish, butterfish and spiny dogfish keep the jelly populations in balance.
 All seven species of sea turtles include them in their diets.
 The largest sea turtle species, the leatherback, depends on jellies for food.
-Because jellies are more than 90% water and an adult leatherback can weigh more than 2,000 pounds, one turtle can consume a lot of jellies.
+Because jellies are more than 90 percent water and an adult leatherback can weigh more than 2,000 pounds, one turtle can consume a lot of jellies.